Operations intelligence desk

 Clear process

-Get the bottleneck, recommended fix, implementation option, and whether a sprint is worth doing.
+Get the bottleneck, recommended fix, implementation option, and whether a sprint or software demo is worth pursuing.

 Trust signals